How Christian Aid pays its staff

 Our reward offering will be competitive in the marketplace from which we draw the people we need.

 The reward decisions we make will be consistent and based on objective assessment of our organisational needs.

 Wherever we can we will offer flexibility and choice so that individuals can achieve what is most relevant and has most value to them.

 We will make arrangements which comply fully with relevant legislation wherever we are operating.

 The implementation of our remuneration policy, which is set by the Board, is overseen by the Remuneration Committee.
 This committee has delegated authority to provide governance oversight and input on all matters concerning the principles and policies governing the pay and benefits of Christian Aid staff.
 Its responsibilities include:

 - To consider any suggested changes to those principles and policies and make recommendations to the Board.

-- To review proposals for annual inflation rises and to make recommendations to the Board for any necessary adjustments, consistent with affordability within agreed budget parameters.
+- To make recommendations to the Board for any necessary adjustments, consistent with affordability within agreed budget parameters.